 If flowers are to be used in teas, dry them whole.
 Wash and separate petals, and remove any tough or discolored parts.
 When seedpods have dried, their outer covering may be removed.
 Rub seeds between palms of your hands while blowing to remove husks.
 Place larger seeds on a Clean-A-Screen® sheet.
+Place smaller seeds loosely on a Fruit Roll sheet.
 Dehydrate until there is no moisture evident.
 If seeds are to be used for planting, dry at room temperature to maintain germination ability.